Lexxie9952/fcw.org-server/README.md

  ```bash
   git clone https://github.com/Lexxie9952/fcw.org-server.git
  ```
+_NOTE: In Dec.2023, the ``dev`` branch is the active one, not the ``master`` branch.
+Your ``git clone`` statement should be changed to reflect that._ This is subject to change later.

 You may also want to change some parameters before installing, although it's not needed in most cases.
 If you have special requirements, have a look at [config.dist](config/config.dist), copy it without the `.dist` extension and edit to your liking.

+#### :warning: Notice for Mac users with arm64/Apple Silicon/M-chips:

+1. As of November 2023, VirtualBox does not officially support Apple Silicon M chips (arm64).
+This may change later.
+If you find such support available, or if you want to use alternatives such as VMWare or Parallels, you will need to reconfigure your ~/Vagrantfile to link to an iso that's an arm64 version of the linux distro that will be used.
+There are some more notes in ~/VagrantfileMac for those looking into this.
+2. For Mac arm64 M-chips, successful installations have been achieved using Multipass for the virtual machine.
+The [Multipass.md](Multipass.md) document contains info on setup steps for this.
+Instead of using ``localhost`` for the url to such a VM, you will use the IP address of that VM as found by doing a ```multipass list``` command from Terminal.

 #### :warning: Notice for Windows users

-Please keep in mind that the files are to be used in a Unix-like system (some Ubuntu version with the provided Vagrant file).
+1. Please keep in mind that the files are to be used in a Unix-like system (some Ubuntu version with the provided Vagrant file).
 Line endings for text files are different in Windows, and some editors "correct" them, making the files unusable in the VM.
+If using VS Code for your editor (recommended), you can click in the lower right to change your end-of-line terminations; and also be sure to look up system-wide configuration of this throughout VS Code.
-There's some provision to recode the main configuration files when installing, but not afterwards.
-If you touch shared files after installation, please use an editor that respect Unix line endings or transform them with a utility like dos2unix after saving them.
+2. There's some provision to recode the main configuration files when installing, but not afterwards.
+If you touch shared files after installation, please use an editor that respects Unix line-endings or transforms them with a utility like dos2unix after saving them (e.g., VS Code configured to LF).

 ### Running Freeciv-web with Vagrant on VirtualBox

-Freeciv-web can be setup using Vagrant on VirtualBox to quickly create a local developer image running Freeciv-web on latest Ubuntu on your host operating system such as Windows, OSX or Linux.
+Freeciv-web can be setup using Vagrant on VirtualBox to quickly create a local developer image running Freeciv-web on latest Ubuntu on your host operating system such as Windows, macOS (* see above), or Linux.
 This is the recommended way to build Freeciv-web on your computer.

 1. Install VirtualBox: https://www.virtualbox.org/ - Install manually on Windows, and with the following command on Linux: